waelhammoudeh/getdiff/README.md

 #### Option Arguments:
 ```
-URL for --source:
-This is the full URL to the region updates directory at geofabrik.de server.
-This starts with protocol followed by server name followed by continent and maybe
-country or area name at geofabrik.de server, ending with entry {area}-updates.
-where {area} is your area or country name.
-In all cases this path is where the latest 'state.txt' file is found.

 DIR for --directory:
 This is the root or parent directory for the program working directory; where
 program files are kept.
 Program creates its own working directory with the name
-'getdiff', by default under current user HOME directory.
+'getdiff', by default under current user {HOME} directory.
 With this option
 user may change this default to different directory which MUST exist with read,
 write and execute permissions / ownership permissions.
 Path can NOT end with 'getdiff' entry.